shaunsaker/notion-rollover-todos/README.md

 ## Caveats

+- If you add any new properties to your TODOs database, you need to also add it to the TODOs archive database.
 - If a done TODO has children pages, these won't be copied to the archive database.
 If there's interest in this I can make it happen in the future but for now, I don't need it.

 ## Setup